 At Apple, all employees are divided into two types: rockstars and superstars.
 Rockstars are employees who are passionate about their work and are ready to make every effort to implement their ideas in their chosen fields.
 For them, the greatest pleasure is to be rewarded for what they love to do.
 However, if you take away their job and let them do something else, they can quickly lose their enthusiasm.

-Instead, superstars are employees who can't stay in one place, they constantly need new tasks and challenges.
-They are continually looking for growth opportunities, so it is beneficial for such people always to try something new.
-Both types of employees are valuable, so the company tries to adapt to the needs of each of them, and you can read more about this in our Radical Candor summary.
+Instead, superstars are employees who can’t stay in one place; they constantly need new tasks and challenges.
+They are continually looking for growth opportunities, so it is beneficial for such people to always try something new.
+Both types of employees are valuable, so the company tries to adapt to each of their needs, and you can read more about this in our Radical Candor summary.

 6. Remembering the company’s primary purpose